Updating Checkmk is a bit different than most other software packages that you may be familiar with. Why is that?

 Here you can decide whether to accept the data ‘as is’.
 The successfully inserted changes are retained.
-Apart from this the file remains as customised by the user.
+Apart from this the file remains as customized by the user.

 With this you can fall back to the old version of your file, and go without Checkmk’s update for this file.
-Any customisations that may be required must be performed manually.
+Any customizations that may be required must be performed manually.

-Install the new default file: your changes in the old file will be lost.
+Install the new default file version: your changes in the old file will be lost.

 Abort the update.
-The instance retains the old version.
+The site retains the old version.
 Files that have already been changed during the update however remain changed!
 A new update attempt can be started at any time.

 Alongside the content-merging of files there is a whole series of further situations in which Checkmk requires your decisions.
 Some of these are very unusual situations, that nevertheless need to be handled correctly.
 In these cases Checkmk will always give you the choice of keeping your version, or of adopting the new default version.
 What is more, there is always the option of aborting an update, or of opening a shell.
 Examples of such ‘difficult’ situations are: